FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 The third SCC is [Decision 2010/87/EU](https://eur-lex.europa.eu/legal-content/en/TXT/?uri=CELEX%3A32010D0087) and was **adopted by Google and AWS**, for example.
 It creates a safety net for the cloud provider by only requiring them to disclose requests by law enforcement if that would not put criminal liability on them.
 It also puts any liability for damages on the *cloud user* unless they, for example, went bankrupt.
 In that case the cloud provider is only responsible for their own operations, not those of the cloud user.
 In order words, **you the cloud user are responsible for any breaches of data due to US law enforcement requests**.

 {{ quiz("Who is subject to the GDPR?", [
-    answer("Any company located in the EU.", false), answer("Any company dealing with privately identifiable information of EU citizens world-wide.", true), answer("Any company world-wide.", false),
+    answer("Any company located in the EU."),
+    answer("Any company dealing with privately identifiable information of EU citizens world-wide."), answer("Any company world-wide."),
 ]) }}

 {{ quiz("Does an EU citizen have an absolute right to have their data deleted?", [
-    answer("Yes", false),
-    answer("No", true),
+    answer("Yes"),
+    answer("No"),
 ]) }}

 {{ quiz("As a EU-based company can you use US cloud providers to store privately identifiable information?", [
-    answer("Yes, under the Privacy Shield.", false),
+    answer("Yes, under the Privacy Shield."),
-    answer("Yes, under the Standard Contract Clauses.", true), answer("Yes, but only if the data is stored in an EU datacenter.", false), answer("No.", false),
+    answer("Yes, under the Standard Contract Clauses."),
+    answer("Yes, but only if the data is stored in an EU datacenter."), answer("No."),
 ]) }}

 {{ quiz("You are operating a mailing list and someone contacts you to that they want their PII removed.
 What are your options?", [
-    answer("It is enough if I remove the mails sent by that individual.", false), answer("I have to redact or delete all information regarding that persons identity.", true), answer("I do not have to remove anything as archives fall under an exception.", false), ]) }}
+    answer("It is enough if I remove the mails sent by that individual."), answer("I have to redact or delete all information regarding that persons identity."), answer("I do not have to remove anything as archives fall under an exception."), ]) }}

 {{ quiz("You are operating a webshop and a customer contacts you to remove all information about them.
 What do you have to remove?", [
-    answer("I have to them from my marketing mailing list.", true), answer("I have to their user account.", true), answer("I have to delete their invoices.", false), ]) }}
+    answer("I have to them from my marketing mailing list."), answer("I have to their user account."),
+    answer("I have to delete their invoices."),
+]) }}